tmunzer/mist_library/README.md

 - **org_inventory_deploy.py**: Python script to deploy organization inventory backup file.
 By default, this script can run in "Dry Run" mode to validate the destination org configuration and raise warning if any object from the source org is missing in the destination org.
 - **org_inventory_restore_pictures.py**: Python script to restore device images from an inventory backup file.
 ## Sites
-- **import_sites.py**: Python script automate the sites creation in a Mist Org from a CSV file.
 - **site_conf_backup.py**: Python script to backup a whole site.
 - **site_conf_psk_import_csv.py**: This script will import PSKs from a CSV file to one or multiple sites.
 - **site_conf_psk.py**: